SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0.1 -> 180)``

-    Controls the speed of rotation of the scribbles, low angular velocity will result in fewer loops, higher velocity will result in more loops.
+    Controls the speed of rotation of the scribbles.
+Low angular velocity will result in fewer loops, higher velocity will result in more loops.
     Generally the angular velocity should be at least double the maximum velocity if you wish the scribbles to always create loops.
-    In general the default is good, but it can be useful to adjust it slightly for some images.
+    The default is generally good, but it can be useful to adjust it slightly for some images.

     .. image:: images/circularscribbles/circular_scribbles_angular_velocity_10.png